 In order to ensure effective and consistent implementation of this expansive change, NRC Regulatory Guide 1.187, "Guidance for Implementation of 10 CFR 50.59, 'Changes, Tests, And Experiments,'" was issued in 2000 and linked to the rule's implementation.
+Regulatory Guide 1.187 has been revised three times since being issued, most recently in June 2021.
 In addition, NRC endorsed NEI 96-07, an industry guidance document addressing change control, and focused on the 2000 revision of 10 CFR 50.59.